KEET

 KEET (channel 13) is a PBS member television station in Eureka, California, United States.
 Founded in 1969, the station is owned by Redwood Empire Public Television, Inc. KEET's studios are located on Humboldt Hill Road in Eureka, and its transmitter is located along Barry Road southeast of the city.

-On September 15, 2025, it was announced that KEET would discontinue programming on its subchannels beginning in October, opting to focus on their main channel.
+On September 15, 2025, it was announced that KEET would discontinue programming on its subchannels beginning in October, opting to focus on its main channel after the loss of 50% of its federal grant funding, which in fiscal year 2024 was $862,900 of taxpayer funds from the Corporation for Public Broadcasting.

+In mid-2025, the station had seven employees.